washingtonpost/docker-mongodb/README.md

 ## How do I upgrade a cluster running 3.2 to 3.4?
+Either use the [cloud-compose-mongo plugin](https://github.com/cloud-compose/cloud-compose-mongo) upgrade command or do the following steps to upgrade from 3.2 to 3.4.

 First make sure that both mongodb and configdb are primary on the same host by running the following command:

 ```